projectfluent/fluent.js/fluent-langneg/README.md

 Project Fluent, a localization framework designed to unleash the expressive power of the natural language.

+It's main function is to provide functionality around the [Intl.Locale][] API with a focus on language negotiation, matching and selection.

 ## Installation

 `fluent-langneg` can be used both on the client-side and the server-side.